-VIDEO UPDATE: The video mentions the City/Town will make a choice for additional renewable energy.
-This has been changed so every individual account holder will be able to decide to participate in the greener option.
+The video mentions that the City/Town will make a choice for additional renewable energy.
+This has been changed, giving each individual account holder the ability to decide whether or not to participate in the greener option.

-Community Electricity Aggregation is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
+Community Choice Electricity Aggregation (CCE) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
 Aggregation of electrical load by municipality or group of municipalities; adoption of energy plan.
-The Act empowers cities and towns to create large buying groups of residential & business electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
-The purpose of the Act was to ensure that the benefits of energy deregulation were passed onto residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (“TPS”).
-Grouping residential accounts together creates economies of scale, enabling participating Municipalities to achieve greater savings for account holders as a whole.
+The Act empowers cities and towns to create large buying groups of residential and business electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
+The purpose of the Act was to ensure that the benefits of energy deregulation were passed on to residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (TPS).
+Grouping residential accounts together creates economies of scale, enabling participating municipalities to achieve greater savings for account holders as a whole.
 You may find more information about the electric industry in the state by visiting the Department of Public Utilities (D.P.U.) website or the Department of Energy Resources website on municipal aggregation.

-The objective of municipal aggregation is simply to lower the electricity bills through the formation of a buying group composed of the residents and businesses of one or more municipalities without interfering with the level of service provided by the utility (National Grid, Nstar or WMECo) that distributes the electricity supply.
+The objective of CCE is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility (National Grid, Eversource or WMECo) distributing the electricity supply.

-First, the Municipality must pass an article at Town Meeting or a Motion at City Council.
-The Municipality, will use Good Energy, L.P., to seek bids from TPS to obtain competitive electricity rates for participants.
-A resident will be able to Opt-Out of the program during a 30 day period at the onset of the program or leave the program at any point for no termination penalty.
+First, the municipality must pass an article at Town Meeting or a Motion at City Council.
+The municipality then selected Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
+An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
+They may also leave the program at any point with no associated termination penalties or fees.

-The goal of Community Electricity Aggregation (CEA) is primarily savings and long term price stability.
-Though savings cannot be guaranteed because there in no visibility into future rates.
+The goal of CCE is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
-You will continue to receive a single bill, make one payment, and continue to receive the same quality of service from your respective utility.
+They will continue to receive a single bill, make one payment, and continue to receive the same level of service from their utility.

-- Will the single bill come from my local electric distribution company?
+Will the single bill come from the utility?

-If you are currently receiving your electricity supply from the utility basic service and do NOT participate in National Grid’s Green Up Program you do not need to do anything.
-You will automatically be enrolled in the program, assuming your community has voted to join the program.
+If you are currently receiving your electricity supply from utility basic service and do NOT participate in National Grid’s Green Green Up program, you do not need to do anything.
+You will automatically be enrolled in the program unless you choose to opt out.

-No. Residents & businesses can Opt-Out without penalty during a 30-day Opt-Out period.
-Opt-Out notices will be provided via USPS mail prior to the program commencing.
-Simply return the Opt-Out notice within 30 days and your account(s) will not be included in the program.
-At any point after this 30-day period, participating account holders may leave the program at any time and without penalty.
+No, residents and businesses can opt out of automatic enrollment without penalty during the 30-day period after receiving a notification letter.
+Notification letters will be provided via USPS mail prior to the program commencing.
+Simply return the opt-out card within 30 days and your account(s) will not be included in the program.
+At any point after this 30-day period, participating account holders may leave the program at any time without penalty.

 Your electricity bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.

-No. The program launch will focus exclusively on electricity.
+No, the program will focus exclusively on electricity.

-Residents & businesses who are enrolled in the program may terminate their participation at any time without any early termination or exit fees.
+Residents and businesses who are enrolled in the program may terminate their participation at any time without any early termination or exit fees.

-Each residential customer will receive a written notification after the bid informing them of the winning supplier price compared to the local utility, and the account holder’s right to Opt-Out.
-In addition, after the 30-day Opt-Out period has ended, each resident will receive a letter from their utility confirming enrollment and that supply service will soon be switched to the winning supplier.
+Each eligible account holder will receive written notification after the bid informing them of the winning supplier price compared to Eversource’s rates, in addition to the account holder’s right to opt out.
+After the 30-day opt-out period has ended, each eligible account holder will receive a letter from Eversource confirming enrollment and that supply service will soon be switched to the winning supplier.

-Yes, any account currently on basic service that is not enrolled with a TPS or enrolled in National Grid’s Green Up Program is eligible and will be automatically enrolled unless choosing to opt-out.
+Yes, any account currently on basic service that is not enrolled with a TPS or enrolled in National Grid’s Green Up program is eligible and will be automatically enrolled unless they choose to opt out.

-The consultant has extensive knowledge of how utility tariff rates are determined, and as such, will structure a term with the goal of providing annual savings throughout the term of the contract.
+The consultant has extensive knowledge of how utility tariff rates are determined, and as such, structured a term with the goal of providing annual savings throughout the term of the contract.

-No. By law, utilities are not permitted to bid.
-With regard to supply, the utility only provides default service.
-The utility will always be responsible for delivering your electricity.
+No, by law, utilities are not permitted to bid.
+With regard to supply, the utility only provides default service, however, the utility will always be responsible for delivering your electricity.